 Repair Clinic stocks genuine OEM microwave parts

-As your repair partner, Repair Clinic believes you should only use the genuine manufacturer parts intended for your appliance, which is why we only stock genuine OEM replacement parts that match the most popular microwave models, including those manufactured by GE, Samsung, Whirlpool, LG, Kenmore, Frigidaire, and Panasonic.
+As your repair partner, Repair Clinic believes you should only use the genuine manufacturer parts intended for your appliance, which is why we only stock genuine OEM replacement parts that match the most popular microwave models, including replacement microwave magnetrons for popular models from by GE, Samsung, Whirlpool, LG, Kenmore, Frigidaire, and Panasonic.
 How can you find the right magnetron that fits your microwave?
 Enter the full model number of the unit in the Repair Clinic website search bar to see a comprehensive list of compatible parts.
 You can then use the “Part Category” filter (“Diode, Magnetron & Resistor”) along with the “Part Title” filter (“Magnetron”) to identify the specific part you need.

 Repair Clinic provides the know-how to fix your microwave

-In addition to providing you with genuine OEM parts, Repair Clinic provides you with the know-how to help you fix your microwave.
-Search the website’s “Videos & Articles” library to find schematics, step-by-step guides, and “how-to” videos that will show you the proper way to install a new magnetron in a Frigidaire Microwave (model FPMO227NUFA) or how to troubleshoot a microwave that’s not heating.
+Along with genuine parts, Repair Clinic offers a deep library of videos and articles to show you how to fix your microwave and replace the magnetron safely.
+Whether you’re troubleshooting a microwave not heating issue or looking to understand how to check if magnetron is working or not, we’ve got the answers.
+Search Repair Clinic’s “Videos & Articles” library to find schematics, step-by-step guides, and “how-to” videos that will show you the proper way to install a new magnetron in a Frigidaire Microwave (model FPMO227NUFA) or how to troubleshoot a microwave that’s not heating.